Steve Huffman: Career

-Since returning to Reddit, Huffman instituted a number of technological improvements including a better mobile experience and stronger infrastructure, as well as new content guidelines.
+Since returning to Reddit, Huffman instituted a number of technological changes including an updated mobile site and stronger infrastructure, as well as new content guidelines.
 These included a ban on content that incites violence, quarantining some material users might find offensive, and removing communities "that exist solely to ... make Reddit worse for everyone else".
-Shortly after returning, Huffman wrote that "neither Alexis nor I created reddit to be a bastion of free speech, but rather as a place where open and honest discussion can happen."
-In a 2012 interview, Ohanian had used the same phrase to describe Reddit, as noted by The New Yorker and The Verge.
+Shortly after returning, Huffman wrote that "neither Alexis nor I created Reddit to be a bastion of free speech, but rather as a place where open and honest discussion can happen."
+In a 2012 interview, Alexis Ohanian had used the phrase "bastion of free speech" specifically to describe Reddit, as noted by The New Yorker and The Verge.

-Huffman also worked to make the site more advertiser-friendly and led efforts to host video and images on site.
-In late 2016, Huffman was the focus of controversy for altering posts on a subreddit popular with supporters of Donald Trump, /r/The Donald.
+Huffman also worked to make the site more advertiser-friendly and led efforts to host videos and images on site.
+In late 2016, Huffman was the focus of controversy for altering posts on a subreddit popular with supporters of Donald Trump, /r/The_Donald.
 Following criticism from Reddit users, he undid the change and issued an apology.

 Beginning in 2017, Huffman led the redesign of Reddit's website with its first major visual update in a decade.
 Huffman said the site had looked like a "dystopian Craigslist" whose outdated look deterred new users.
 Development of the new site took more than a year, and the redesign launched in April 2018.

 In 2020, Fortune magazine included him in their '40 Under 40' listing in the technology category.

+In anticipation to Reddit's initial public offering, it was revealed that Huffman’s compensation package for 2023 was worth $193.2 million, which included a salary of $341,346, stock awards worth $98.3 million and stock options valued at $93.8 million.

+In September 2024, Huffman was named by TIME as one of the 100 most influential people in AI.

 Controversies and criticism

 Comment modification controversy

-On November 23, 2016, a member of a subreddit dedicated to Donald Trump, /r/The Donald, posted evidence indicating that Reddit administrators had modified multiple user comments inside the subreddit.
+On November 23, 2016, a member of a subreddit dedicated to Donald Trump, r/The_Donald, posted evidence indicating that Reddit administrators had modified multiple user comments inside the subreddit.
 Following this post, Huffman took responsibility for the comment modifications, writing that "Our community team is pretty pissed at me, so I most assuredly won't do this again."
 His administrative modifications involved changing one specific insulting phrase, in several comments, to make them appear as if the insults were directed toward the moderators of the subreddit instead of him.
 In a Reddit post, Huffman wrote that he "messed with" some of the comments but that he "restored the original comments after less than an hour."
-On November 30, 2016, Huffman announced that sticky posts from /r/The_Donald would no longer show up on r/all, stating that the community's moderators were abusing the feature in order to "slingshot posts into r/all, often in a manner that is antagonistic to the rest of the community."
+On November 30, 2016, Huffman announced that sticky posts from r/The_Donald would no longer show up on r/all, stating that the community's moderators were abusing the feature in order to "slingshot posts into r/all, often in a manner that is antagonistic to the rest of the community."